likejimba/frcnn-cad/WeeklyMeetings.md

 d.
 If fewer than ~5 specks in cluster, may be ignored.
 Important to distinguish number of specks in cluster then <br>

 ### To Do:
 1b.
-If tyrian purple not soluble, consider using regular ink in Roland Printer 2a.
+If tyrian purple not soluble, consider using regular ink in Roland Printer <br>
+2a.
 Look at lobular results, using same density of 1.56 Compare difference in average CAD scores.
 For pilot study, use default density of 1.06, to make it difficult <br>